 We hope, ladies and gentlemen, that you rise to these substantial challenges.
 Your prospects will be enhanced if you continue to draw support from those who have, more than likely, assisted you greatly to this present pinnacle: your families and friends, so many of whom we welcome here this morning to share your sense of fulfilment.

-We again wish you well in your careers, and the compliments of the festive season.
+We again wish you well in your careers.